o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 RMR User's Guide
 ============================================================================================

-The RIC Message Router (RMR) is a library which applications use to send and receive messages where the message routing, endpoint selection, is based on the message type rather than on traditional DNS names or IP addresses.
-Because the user documentation for RMR is a collection of UNIX manpages (included in the development package, and available via the man command when installed), there is no separate "User's Guide."
-To provide something for the document scrapers to find, this is a collection of the RMR manual pages formatted directly from their source which might be a bit ragged when combined into a single markup document.
+The RIC Message Router (RMR) is a library for peer-to-peer communication.
+Applications use the library to send and receive messages where the message routing and endpoint selection is based on the message type rather than DNS host name-IP port combinations.

+This document contains information that developers need to know to use the RMR library.
+Because the primary documentation for the RMR library is a collection of UNIX manpages (included in the development package, and available via the man command when installed), there is no separate "User's Guide."
+To provide something for the document scrapers to find, this is a collection of the RMR manual pages formatted directly from their source, which might be a bit ragged when combined into a single markup document.
 Read the manual pages :)